doktoren/poker-java/README.md

 poker-java
 ==========

 An attempt I made in 2006 of making a poker program.
-Never completed but probably contains useful code.
+Never completed but may contain useful code.